VictorVarges/CASE-CLOUDWALK/README.md

 Questions 2.1.
 Understand the Industry, 2.2.
 Solve the problem, 3.
 Get your hands dirty ℹ️
 ------------------------------------------------------------------------------------------

-They have been made, and to view them through the readme, just access the src folder and select the readme from the folder.
-Having this path: *src/readme.md*.
+They have been made, and to view them through the readme, just `access the src folder and select the readme from the folder`.
+Having this path:
+`src/readme.md`.

 Database 🛢️
 ------------